-Caterpillar (larva) stage:
+Caterpillar (larva) stage

-Emerging (eclosing) as an adult:
+Emerging as an adult

 If anything interferes with this process or causes the wings to become misshapen before they dry, the butterfly will be partially or wholly crippled.
 If it can’t fly, it’ll starve to death.

-Visible difference between male and female:
+Visible difference between males and females

 Overwintering Monarchs live eight or nine months, long enough to begin their migration northward and produce the first spring generation.

 Pop quiz: Is this Monarch a male or female?*

 Monarch Butterflies are under threat of extinction.
 There are several reasons.
 Probably the most significant concern is milkweed plants.
 Monarchs lay their eggs only on milkweeds, and that’s what their caterpillars eat.
 The number of milkweeds, however, is steadily decreasing because of genetically engineered crops, principally corn and soybeans, that can withstand being sprayed by a potent herbicide called Round-Up.

 Farmers used to kill weeds on their croplands by tilling between rows to chop them up, then turning them into the soil.
 Invariably, some milkweeds survived the process, and croplands used to be significant habitats for the plants.
 But now, entire fields can be sprayed with Round-up to kill all weeds without harming the crops.

 Monarchs face other threats, too, including insecticide use in yards and gardens, illegal deforestation in their winter sanctuaries, inclement weather, and possibly climate change.